Samichpower/Samichpower/README.md

 - 👋 Hi, I’m @Samichpower
 - 👀 I’m interested in ...
-Programming
+Building simple programs to assist with my hobbies, and eventually making websites to host them.
+Also plan on learning to develop games.
 - 🌱 I’m currently learning ...
-Programming
+Javascript, alongside HTML and CSS.
 - 💞️ I’m looking to collaborate on ...
-Programming
+Perhaps games, though I'm not proficient with any language yet.
+If you want a simple calculator with no interface, I got you.
 - 📫 How to reach me ...
-Github
+Github/Reddit

 <!---
 Samichpower/Samichpower is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.